Checklist for publishing on the Analysis Function website

 Email addresses

-We recommend you write email addresses in full and as active links.
+Write email addresses in full and as active links.
 This means the link will automatically open a user’s default email provider.
 Do not include any other words in the link text.

 Use capital letters to break up the words.
-For example, write Analysis.Function@statistics.gov.uk instead of analysis.function@ons.gov.uk.
+For example, write “Analysis.Function@statistics.gov.uk” instead of “analysis.function@ons.gov.uk“.
 This helps people read the email address.
 Also, when email addresses have no full stops between the words, using capital letters like this helps screen reader software read the email address correctly.

 Format